zdavidson/definition-portfolio/README.md

 ***

 ## Setup
-To run this project online, click [here.](www.github.io/zoedavidson/)
+To run this project download and run `npm start`z.
 ***

 ## Status